Witches & Wizards Killed My 109-Year-Old Grandma – Actress Arike Akinyanju Laments — Nigeria Today

 Witches & Wizards Killed My 109-Year-Old Grandma – Actress Arike Akinyanju Laments

 A Nollywood actress of South-western descent is currently mourning the demise of her grand mother, and she has linked the death to dark forces.
-Her grandma and Arike Akinyanju Best Popular Yoruba actress, Arike Akinyanju Best, is currently bereaved as she has just lost her loving grandmother who died at the age of 109 …
+Popular Yoruba actress, Arike Akinyanju Best, is currently bereaved as she has just lost her loving grandmother who died at the age of 109 years.
+Her grandma has really enjoyed life …

 The post Witches & Wizards Killed My 109-Year-Old Grandma – Actress Arike Akinyanju Laments appeared first on INFORMATION NIGERIA.